 - Increase the fibre content of your child's diet by giving your child more fruit (either fresh or dried) and vegetables.
-Cut fruit into chunks and offer this at every meal.

 - Limit foods that have little or no fibre, such as ice cream, cheese, meat and processed foods.

-- Increase the amount of water your child drinks daily by giving them water at each meal time and extra water when it is hot.
+- Increase the amount of water your child drinks by giving them water at each meal time and extra water when it is hot.

 - Encourage a regular toileting routine such as sitting on the toilet for 5 minutes, once or twice a day.